NuGet/Home/designs/Prerelease-Option.md

 ## Problem Background

-Customers want to add the latest version of a package to their project, even tough it is a prerelease version.
+Customers want to add the latest version of a package to their project, even if the latest version is prerelease.

 ## Who are the customers